 There are a lot of advantages of sit-on-top kayaks.
-Because of its open deck style, it’s so easy to get on and get off.
-As the name suggests, you’re basically sitting on top of the kayak.
+Because of its open deck style, it’s easy to get on and off.
+As the name suggests, you’re sitting on top of the kayak.
 The padded seats and ample legroom provide a comfortable ride.

 Some SOT kayaks are explicitly built for anglers and fishermen.
 This type of kayak is well-suited for beginners.
-Sit-on-tops are more stable, which supports the rider when casting or standing up on the watercraft.
+Sit-on-tops are more stable and support the rider when casting or standing up on the watercraft.
 There are also built-in accessories and mounts for your fishing gear.

 Sit-in kayaks are the traditional type.
-They are more preferred in cold weather, for the reason that they provide a drier ride.
+They are preferred in cold weather because they provide a drier ride.
 Most sit-in kayaks have a spray skirt, a waterproof accessory that covers your leg up to your waist.
 It also prevents water from entering the cockpit.

 In terms of performance, they are agile and easy to maneuver.
-Thanks to its design, they have a lower center of gravity.
+Thanks to their design, they have a lower center of gravity.

-You must understand that kayaks are made from different materials, so durability varies as well.
-It is important to find a kayak that can protect itself from natural elements, crack, peeling, and UV damage.
+You must understand that kayaks are made from different materials, so durability also varies.
+It is important to find a kayak that can protect itself from natural elements, cracking, peeling, and UV damage.

 Most kayaks are made from polyethylene plastic.
 So most likely, this would be one of your options.
 The material is less expensive and is abrasion-resistant.
 However, it makes the kayak heavier and prone to UV damage.

 As the production of kayaks is evolving, there are different innovations and processes that kayaks undergo.
-Some kayak manufacturers mix some elements to polyethylene plastic to make kayaks more durable.
+Some kayak manufacturers mix elements with polyethylene plastic to make kayaks more durable.

 For example, kayaks made from single-layer polyethylene are more durable.
-While triple-layered polyethylene kayaks are lighter and buoyant because it features a foam in between.
+In comparison, triple-layered polyethylene kayaks are lighter and buoyant because it features foam in between.

 Choose the fishing kayak that will best fit your needs when it comes to durability.